Tackling IBM's challenge to design trust and transparency for AI-powered healthcare

 I make ideas spark through complexity

-I initiated brainstorming sessions where we explored human-AI collaboration models, balancing automation with clinician oversight.
+I organized brainstorming sessions where we explored human-AI collaboration models, balancing automation with clinician oversight.
 While we had many great ideas, I made sure to prioritize concepts that would best bring out our design objectives of transparency, voice, and reflection.

 Patient side features